Vanda Lukács

-Vanda Lukács (born 8 December 1992) is a Hungarian tennis player.
+Vanda Lukács (born 8 December 1992) is a Hungarian former tennis player.

-She has won seven singles and seven doubles titles on the ITF Circuit.
+In her career, she won seven singles and seven doubles titles on the ITF Circuit.
 On 20 March 2017, she reached a career-high singles ranking of world No. 369.
 On 12 September 2016, she peaked at No. 396 in the doubles rankings.

 Lukács made her WTA Tour main-draw debut at the 2011 Budapest Grand Prix.
 Having been awarded a wildcard, she played against Ajla Tomljanović in the first round, losing in straight sets.